rubyjs/therubyracer/README.md

       cxt.eval("b.object_id") #=> undefined, object_id is on Object
     end

-## Dangerous by Demand

-All aspects of ruby embedding are pluggable on a per context basis, including the visibility of ruby libraries and classes.
-If needed, you can expose more aspects of the It is possible to override this safe behavior.
+If needed, you can override the [Ruby Access](https://github.com/cowboyd/therubyracer/blob/master/lib/v8/access.rb) to allow whatever behavior you'd like

 ## REQUIREMENTS: